0xDBFB7/ionprinter/documents/log/construction.md

 The igniter body appeared to be made out of steatite C220, not alumina; therefore, a ~7mm firebrick gap was added to insulate the low-temperature side of the igniter.
 This was probably not necessary; Steatite has a maximum temp of 1700 C, likely higher than the furnace will ever attain.

 Firebrick cuts very easily; mounting on the CNC may have been possible.

-#### Predicament

-I need to build the calorimeter to obtain the beam data.
-First, however, I need to build the e-beam gun.
-To do this, I need a few alumina insulators.
-I can't fire alumina because the furnace is missing a few screws.
-However, my parents will hear the drill, and will scream at me.
-They have requested that I work on the SafeSump, which is tens of thousands in debt and is a dismal failure.
-The only solution is an operating ionprinter.
-Kesti might go out of business any moment.
-I must also finish my university assignments.

-I am currently doing none of these things.
-I'm writing a self-indulgent pity-party into this document.
-I'm so, so lonely, I can't even function properly

-just a spoiled fucking asshole

-I have opportunities that others could only dream of, time to spare,

-I heard ABBA's "Honey, Honey" this morning, broke my brain again